-a) No member shall point a firearm (whether toy, real, blank or non-firing) at another individual except during a tactical demonstration b) No member shall make "home made" bombs from blanks or other material, other than sanctioned by the association for tactical or living history events.

-c) There should be no live munitions of any type, either new or antique at any public events.

-d) No alcohol will be consumed during public events.

-e) No member will arrive at any function of the association in an intoxicated state.

-f) Public intoxication is grounds for immediate revocation of membership.

-g) Inappropriate consumption (intoxication or underage drinking) of alcohol during evenings or other non-public portions of events is not allowed.
-If a member of the member of the Board of Directors speaks to a member on three separate occasions concerning inappropriate consumption of alcohol, the Board of Directors may revoke his/her membership.

-h) No member shall use narcotics/non-legal substances.
-If a member is in possession of narcotics membership will be immediately revoked.

-i) No member shall perform any act detrimental to the interests of the association or otherwise make it impossible for the association to carry on with its mission or purpose.

-j) No member shall have the right or authority to bind or obligate the association to any extent whatsoever concerning any matter outside the scope of the association's purpose.
+- a) No member shall point a firearm (whether toy, real, blank or non-firing) at another individual except during a tactical demonstration - b) No member shall make "home made" pyrotechnics (or other energetic or noise making devices) from blanks or other material, other than those sanctioned by the association for public living history events. - c) There should be no live munitions of any type, either new or antique at any public events. - d) No alcohol will be consumed during public events. - e) No member will arrive at any function of the association in an intoxicated state. - f) Public intoxication is grounds for immediate revocation of membership. - g) Inappropriate consumption (intoxication or underage drinking) of alcohol during evenings or other non-public portions of events is not allowed.
+If a member of the member of the Board of Directors speaks to a member on three separate occasions concerning inappropriate consumption of alcohol, the Board of Directors may revoke his/her membership. - h) No member shall use non-prescribed narcotics or other illegal substances.
+If a member is in possession of these items, the membership will be immediately revoked. - i) No member shall perform any act detrimental to the interests of the association or otherwise make it impossible for the association to carry on with its mission or purpose. - j) No member shall have the right or authority to bind or obligate the association to any extent whatsoever concerning any matter outside the scope of the association's purpose. - Section 5.

-Section 5.
 Use of Association Name: No member shall use the association name, credit, or property for other than association purposes.